California court says USA Taekwondo must protect athletes - WTMJ

 Associated Press

-LOS ANGELES (AP) — The California Supreme Court ruled Thursday that USA Taekwondo has a legal duty to protect athletes from sexual and other types of abuse.
+LOS ANGELES (AP) — The California Supreme Court ruled Thursday that USA Taekwondo had a legal duty to protect athletes from sexual and other types of abuse.

 The ruling came in a Los Angeles lawsuit by three aspiring Olympic female taekwondo athletes who were sexually abused as minors by their coach for years.

-The three won a $60 million judgment against their coach in 2017 but the trial court threw out claims against USA Taekwondo and the U.S. Olympic and Paralympic Committee.
+The three won a $60 million judgment against convicted coach Marc Gitelman in 2017 but the trial court threw out claims against USA Taekwondo and the U.S. Olympic and Paralympic Committee.

-The ruling will revive their claims against USA Taekwondo but not USOPC.
-The court said USOPC did not have a close enough relationship with the coach or the athletes.
+They appealed those dismissals, alleging the USOPC and USA Taekwondo failed to protect the girls.
+An appellate court ruled that USA Taekwondo could be held liable, but not the USOPC because it did not have a close enough relationship with the coach or the athletes.

+The unanimous Supreme Court ruling upheld the lower appellate decision, which revives the claims against USA Taekwondo.

+The suit was brought by Yasmin Brown, Kendra Gatt and Brianna Bordon.
+The Associated Press typically doesn’t publish names of sex abuse victims, but all three agreed to let their names be used publicly.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.